 Wrapping up on the pros and cons of using WordPress we wanted to highlight that like everything else out there WordPress also has its good sides and not-so-good sides.
 But overall,

 WordPress is an amazing product and a top choice of millions.
 We absolutely love it here at Siteefy.

 It’s flexible, it’s relatively easy to use.

-You don’t need to be a professional website designer to develop a beautiful and fully functional WordPress website.
+You don’t need to be a professional website designer to develop a beautiful and fully functional WordPress site.

-With the help of different plugins, you can extend the capability of your WordPress website even further if needed.
+With the help of different plugins, you can extend the capability of your WordPress site even further if needed.